ratsenior/lhscountdown/README.md

 # LHS Countdown

-LHS Countdown is a web project using HTML, Bootstrap 5 library, Javascript, and CSS.
+LHS Countdown is a web project using HTML, Javascript, and CSS.

 ## Support